 Jon W. Monson is a partner in Cable Huston’s Litigation, Appellate, and Internal Investigations practice groups.
 Jon represents clients in all aspects of state and federal civil litigation, including high-stakes commercial litigation, mediation, and arbitration.
 He has also briefed and argued numerous appeals and petitions for review before the U.S. Court of Appeals for the Ninth Circuit and Oregon Court of Appeals, among other appellate courts.
 His clients include individuals, public and private companies, and governmental and quasi-governmental entities.

 In addition to his client work, Jon has been appointed by the Oregon Supreme Court to serve as a pro tem circuit court judge for Multnomah County Circuit Court.
-Jon also serves as a longstanding member (currently as Secretary) of the Oregon State Bar’s Legal Ethics Committee, the body charged with developing formal legal ethics opinions for approval by the Oregon State Bar Board of Governors.
+Jon also serves as a longstanding member (currently as Chair) of the Oregon State Bar’s Legal Ethics Committee, the body charged with developing formal legal ethics opinions for approval by the Oregon State Bar Board of Governors.
 In addition, Jon is Chair of Cable Huston’s Management Committee.

 Jon’s practice focuses on representing plaintiffs and defendants in complex business and commercial disputes that arise in various contexts, including: